 Additionally the business telephone number should be toll-free (800 exchange or the equivalent).

 A company will also need a bank account devoted strictly to it, and it has to have all of the licenses essential for operation.
 These licenses all have to be in the accurate, appropriate name of the small business, with the same business address and phone numbers.
 Note that this means not just state licenses, but potentially also city licenses.

 Start at the D&B web site and get a free DUNS number.
 A DUNS number is how D&B gets a corporation into their system, to produce a PAYDEX score.
 If there is no DUNS number, then there is no record and no PAYDEX score.

 Once in D&B’s system, search Equifax and Experian’s web sites for the company.
 You can do this at https://www.creditsuite.com/reports.
 If there is a record with them, check it for correctness and completeness.
 If there are no records with them, go to the next step in the process.
 In this manner, Experian and Equifax will have activity to report on.

 First you must establish trade lines that report.
-This is the vendor credit tier.
+This is vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

-These varieties of accounts often tend to be for the things bought all the time, like coffee, shipping boxes, outdoor work wear, ink and toner, and office furniture.
+These varieties of accounts often tend to be for the things bought all the time, like shipping boxes, ink and toner, and office furniture.